naomichapman1992/battleship/README.md

 # Battleship – 2‑Player Console Game
 A fully interactive Battleship game built for **Sotwerk AB** coding assignment.
-Players manually place ships or select to havre them randomly placed.
+Players manually place ships or select to have them randomly placed.
 The players then take turns firing shots and the game tracks hits, misses & ships sunk live during gameplay.

 ---